mmathys/wazero/wasm_exec/REFERENCE.md

 For example, `func walltime() (sec int64, nsec int32)` writes its results to memory at offsets `sp+8` and `sp+16` respectively.

+## Go-defined exported functions

+[Several functions][6] differ in calling convention by using WebAssembly type signatures instead of the single SP parameter summarized above.
+Functions used by the host have a "wasm_export_" prefix, which is stripped.
+For example, "wasm_export_run" is exported as "run", defined in [rt0_js_wasm.s][7]

+Here is an overview of the Go-defined exported functions:
+ * "run" - Accepts "argc" and "argv" i32 params and begins the "wasm_pc_f_loop"
+ * "resume" - Nullary function that resumes execution until it needs an event.
+ * "getsp" - Returns the i32 stack pointer (SP)

+Note: the "wasm_export_" prefix is stripped.
+For example, "wasm_export_run" becomes the WebAssembly export "run".

 ## User-defined Host Functions